Food Allergies In Kids– Are IgG Food Sensitivity Tests Useful?

 All of this can contribute to food sensitivities so it’s not that surprising that we are seeing more kids becoming sensitive to more foods.

-If you do use an IgG food sensitivity test, use it as a guide to construct a temporary elimination diet to relieve pressure while you work on restoring gut ecology.
+If you do use an IgG food sensitivity test, use it as a guide to construct a temporary elimination diet to relieve immediate pressure while you work on restoring gut ecology.

 —————————–